Funchal Attractions: Farmers’ Market (Mercado dos Lavradores)

 And last but not least – let me tell you why, although I visited the place over 100 times, I don’t really like it and sometimes hesitate to recommend it to visitors?

 Mercado dos Lavradores – Funchal’s worst tourist trap…?

 I don’t like intrusive and tricky salesmen who bother tourists.
 Especially on the second floor of the building, we will be attacked by fruit sellers who often do not understand the words “Thank you, I am not interested”.
 This is the only such an unpleasant place in Madeira.
 Local people are usually nice and helpful, but some of the Mercado dos Lavradores sellers are a small exception…

 Not only the selling (tricking) methods, but also the prices are shocking.
 In many cases, it is a broad daylight robbery.
 I do not recommend buying exotic fruit there, but if you really want to do it – always ask for prices before you try anything and… negotiate.
 A lot.
 The tactic of many sellers is to “enchant” tourists, let them try out fruit samples with added sugar and start packing products into bags before the tourists even ask for the price or have a chance to realize how crazy the price actually is…

 Mercado dos Lavradores – Final thoughts

 Mercado dos Lavradores is one of the most popular attractions in Funchal, so you should pay a short visit.
-However, be aware that it is in a way, a tourist trap, so avoid any purchases and do not let them intimidate you.
+However, be aware that it is, in a way, a tourist trap, so avoid any bad purchases and do not let pushy sellers intimidate you.